Wild food and wild medicine walks in the beautiful Trossachs and Loch Lomond National Park.

 Individuals joining group walks: For dates and booking see Workshop page.

-Private foraging walks in Aberfoyle: £70 for up to 2 people, £25 for each additional guest, Children under 12 free.
-1.5 hour foraging walk.
+Private foraging walks in Aberfoyle: £70 for up to 2 people, £25 for each additional guest, Children 3-12 £8, Children under 3 free.
+1.5-2 hours foraging walk.
 Email to book.

-**Please note: I specialise in plants and herbs, fungi identification won't be included in the walks.**
+**Please note: I specialise in trees, plants and herbs, fungi identification won't be included in the walks.**

 For private walks in other areas please email to enquire.
 I am able to travel to a venue near you to create a tailor-made experience for your group.
 Please note for private walks in your area there is the additional cost of travel, mileage, and site recce.